 When you choose to sell your purchased vehicle even though you still have an outstanding balance waiting to be paid, you may do so at your own discretion.
 You may even want to use part of the money from the sale of your car to pay off the existing loan payments.
 However, when you choose to terminate your lease contract early, chances are, you’ll have to pay for the rest of your lease period.
 Such, of course, would end up becoming costly for you, so make sure to verify your schedule first before signing up to use a leased car.

-Obviously, if you want to exchange your purchased car with a new one or add something new to use in your garage, you’ll have to buy from the dealership or from used-car markets.
+Obviously, if you want to exchange your purchased car for a new one or add something new to use in your garage, you’ll have to buy from the dealership or from used-car markets.
 Selling your previous purchase is, of course, all up to you – subject to your needs and your financial capacity, of course.
 As is customary for a leased car, you must return it to your lessor once the lease period ends and pay all pertinent costs.

 Once you finish your loan payments, you no longer have to worry about having to cover for more payments for your purchased car.
 As for returning a leased car, you may want to lease another one or purchase your own for you to continue driving.